BSN classes are available online, hybrid, or face-to-face.

 Can I go to school part time and finish my BSN?

 Yes.
-Students have seven years from enrollment to finish their BSN coursework.
-Students who take more than seven years may have to complete any new requirements made by the Nursing Department.
+Students who take more than seven years will have to reapply to UVU and complete any new requirements made by the Nursing Department that have affected the Catalog.
+However, we encourage you to finish your BSN as soon as possible.

-This is a possibility, however students are encouraged to assess their personal and professional time commitments and make this decision wisely.
-Students who completed nursing school at a location other than UVU may have other general education or upper division requirements for the BSN, which could lengthen completion times.
+For some student, this is true, However, students are encouraged to assess their personal and professional time commitments and make this decision wisely.
+Students who completed nursing school at a location other than UVU may have other general education or upper division requirements for the BSN degree, which could lengthen completion times.
 All students should make consulting with the nursing advisor a priority as they plan their BSN completion.

 Are BSN courses held during the summer?